 As many of you are aware, Toronto Life has released its issue “The Best Places to Live in the City.”
 It has been a significant conversation over dinners, drinks, amongst friends in parks all over our Toronto.
 Toronto Life ranked all 140 neighbourhoods, some rankings more surprising than others.

-If I had been given the chance to vet their list I would have moved these 10 Toronto neighbourhoods into the top 20 without a doubt…so here goes, I will start with the two biggest shockers:
+If I had been given a chance to vet their list I would have moved these 10 Toronto neighbourhoods into the top 20 without a doubt…so here goes, I will start with the two biggest shockers:

 OK, so this gem just missed the top 20… two of the best downtown streets of Toronto are found here, Palmerston Boulevard and Markham Street.
 Enough said.
 Wait, the iconic Honest Ed’s too 😉

-The Carrot Common for one, is like no other holistic health experience in the city.
-Great houses, the wonderful Jackman Public School (with green roof).
+The Carrot Common for one is like no other holistic health experience in the city.
+Great houses, the fantastic Jackman Public School (with green roof).
 Easy access to the core without the hustle and bustle found just west of the Don Valley Parkway.

 The greatest density of Victorian homes in our city.
-Cabbagetown in particular is considered the most well rounded neighbourhood by scholar Richard Florida.
+Cabbagetown, in particular, is considered the most well-rounded neighbourhood by scholar Richard Florida.
 St James itself is still a work in progress.